 This trail is 3.5 miles to the top with 2,800 feet of elevation gain, making it more strenuous than some other hikes on this list.
 But, the view from the top is worth it!
 You get a great view of the snow-covered peaks in the distance and the Gallatin River below.
-When you get to the top, you will see the Garnet Mountain lookout cabin at the top.
-If you're really lucky and can get the cabin reserved, we suggest staying there for the evening!
-In the warmer months, there's the option to approach the hike from Rat Lake, this is a longer way to go, but definitely a less strenuous climb.
+When the road is not closed, you have the option to approach the hike from Rat Lake.
+This is a longer way to go, but definitely a less strenuous climb.

 Getting there: Take US 191 south from Bozeman towards Big Sky.
 Just past the Inn on the Gallatin, turn left to cross the bridge to Storm Castle Road and then a right.
 If you want to take the steep way up, take the road to the Storm Castle trailhead, the Garnet Mountain trail is right across the road.
 This is the suggested route for the winter because the road closes about a mile from the trailhead during the winter.